cxl-micron-reskit/famfs/markdown/getting-started.md

 As of early 2024, the following types of memory devices can host famfs:

-- /dev/dax devices in "devdax" mode
+- ```/dev/dax``` devices in "devdax" mode
-- /dev/pmem devices in "fsdax" mode
+- ```/dev/pmem``` devices in "fsdax" mode

+Note that pmem support may soon be dropped to reduce complexity.
+Pmem devices can be put in devdax mode so they will still be usable.

 Gory details for setting up virtual machines and virtual dax and pmem devices are in the [Configuring Virtual Machines for famfs](vm-configuration.md) documentation.